Facebook and Smart phones

 Our best hope lies in a much bigger shift in perspective: Having manufacturers design expressly with reusability in mind.
 This cradle-to-cradle approach to production is a cornerstone of the circular economy movement.

 Search and you will find many accounts around the world of this toxic waste that is being created for demand for smartphones.
 The story starts where the minerals are mined from before they end up at Apple's Chinese factories.

 Reports then show teenage girls working 15-hour shifts cleaning screens with toxic solvents and suicides among exhausted workers whose lives are no longer their own.

-These gadgets are then designed to break, in built obsolescence, which adds more toxic waste to the Earth.
+These gadgets are then designed to break, are designed with in built obsolescence which adds more toxic waste to the Earth.

 SO THINK BEFORE YOU USE THESE DEVICES AND ASK YOURSELF HOW NECESSARY IS IT.
 LIMIT THE TIME YOU ARE ON THEM AND SPREAD THE WORD TO MAKE OTHERS CONSCIOUS OF THEIR ACTIONS.